vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 - Provide a publicly available endpoint for the Spring Petclinic application
 - Test the application through the publicly available endpoint

+> **Note**: The labstarter branch of the Azure-Samples/spring-petclinic-microservices repository contains a dev container for Java development.
+This container contains all the needed tools for running this lab.
+In case you want to use this dev container you can either use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.
+Or you can use the [Visual Studio Code Remote Containers option](https://code.visualstudio.com/docs/remote/containers).

-> **Note**: This lab contains guidance for a Windows workstation.
+> **Note**: In case you want to run this lab on your own workstation, this lab contains guidance for a Windows workstation.
 Your workstation should contain the following components:

 - Visual Studio Code available from [Visual Studio Code Downloads](https://code.visualstudio.com/download)
   - Java and Spring Boot Visual Studio Code extension packs available from [Java extensions for Visual Studio Code](https://code.visualstudio.com/docs/java/extensions)